wso2/kubernetes-open-banking/README.md

-# kubernetes-open-banking
-Kubernetes and Helm Resources for WSO2 Open Banking
+# Kubernetes and Helm Resources for WSO2 Open Banking

-*This repository contains Helm Resources for container-based deployments of WSO2 Open Banking.*
+*Kubernetes and Helm Resources for container-based deployments of WSO2 Open Banking patterns.*

 #### Kubernetes and Helm resources for Open Banking deployment patterns